wvdbee/top10nl_downloader/README.md

 This QGIS-plugin had been made with the help of AI: both Claude and CoPilot.
 I am aware that AI uses the works made by other people.
 Unfortunately I was not able to trace back any references to their works and give proper credits where credits are due.
+In any case, I owe a debt of gratitude to the developers of QGIS, GDAL, and Python.
+Their libraries are used in this plugin.